Proudly Serving Dallas, FT.Worth, San Antonio, Houston.

 Application for a spousal petition requires the citizen or legal permanent resident spouse to complete and submit Form I-30 (also known as a Petition for Alien Relative) to the United States Citizenship and Immigration Services (USCIS) to bring a spouse to the U.S.A.

-Form I-30 aims to establish a relationship between the US citizen or permanent resident and the alien spouse.
-If the spousal immigration visa is approved, the alien spouse may apply for a green card, which, if successful, allows the spouse to live and work in the U.S.
+Form I-30 aims to establish a relationship between the U.S. citizen or permanent resident and the alien spouse.
+If the spousal immigration visa is approved, the alien spouse may apply for a green card, which, if successful, allows the spouse to live and work in the U.S. legally.

 The petitioner filing Form I-30 must be a U.S. citizen or legal permanent resident.